luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

             if options and options.isForward
                 found = .addToScope(name,options)
-                if options.isDummy and Strings.isCapitalized(name) #let's assume is a class .addMemberTo(found,'prototype',options)
+                if options.isDummy and String.isCapitalized(name) #let's assume is a class .addMemberTo(found,'prototype',options)

         #end if - check declared variables